DayFR Euro

 I’d bet my shirt that Chrystia Freeland didn’t see it Russians at War when she denounced the film.

-As often happens, organizations and personalities cry foul against a book, a TV show or a performance (remember the fate of SLAV by Robert Lepage in 2018) without having read or seen it.
+As often happens, organizations and personalities cry foul against a book, a show or a performance (remember the fate of SLAV by Robert Lepage in 2018) without having read or seen it.
 Even though she is of Ukrainian origin, it would be surprising if the Deputy Prime Minister, a former journalist to boot, could see Anastasia Trofimova’s film as a propaganda tool in favor of the Russian invasion of Ukraine.

 The intervention of Ms. Freeland and the Ukrainian Canadian Congress nearly relegated the documentary to oblivion.
 After funding it, TV Ontario disowned it and after scheduling it, the Toronto International Film Festival cancelled its presentation.
 The premiere of Russians at War took place in September, out of competition, at the Venice Biennale.
 After a few days of controversy, TIFF changed its mind and presented the film on Tuesday of this week.
 It is not yet known whether TV Ontario will also change its mind.